cypherstack/stack_wallet/docs/building.md

 <!-- TODO: script the copying or installation of libraries from WSL2 to the parent Windows host -->

 ### Flutter
+Install Flutter 3.16.0 on the Windows host (not in WSL2) by following [Flutter's Windows install guide](https://docs.flutter.dev/get-started/install/windows), by running `scripts/windows/deps.ps1`, or by
+ - `git clone https://github.com/flutter/flutter` somewhere it can live (`C:`, **avoid** anywhere in `C:/Users/`),
+ - `git checkout 3.16.0` (after navigating into the `flutter` folder),
-Install Flutter 3.16.0 on the Windows host (not in WSL2) by following these instructions: https://docs.flutter.dev/get-started/install/windows or by running `scripts/windows/deps.ps1`.
-You may still have to add `C:\development\flutter\bin` to PATH before proceeding, even if you ran `deps.ps1` (you may need to open a new terminal).
+ - and adding `flutter/bin` to your PATH environmen variable (search "environment variables" in the Start menu) You may still have to add `C:\development\flutter\bin` to PATH before proceeding, even if you ran `deps.ps1` (you may need to open a new terminal).
 Run `flutter doctor` in PowerShell to confirm its installation.

 ### Rust
 Install [Rust](https://www.rust-lang.org/tools/install) on the Windows host (not in WSL2).
 Download the installer from [rustup.rs](https://rustup.rs), make sure it works on the commandline (you may need to open a new terminal), and install the following versions: